DrHB/rna-stanford/README.md

 ## Summary

-The following repository includes my scripts, experiments, and notes that document my progress through the Stanford Ribonanza RNA Folding, which can be found on Kaggle [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) .
+The following repository includes my scripts, experiments, and notes that document my progress through the Stanford Ribonanza RNA Folding, more ifnormation about the competition [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) .
 This work resulted in 7th place and a gold medal, the full solution write up can he foound [here](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding/discussion/460190)

 ## Installation